JulianRaphaelKing/Tutorial-Scout/README.md

 JavaScript), and source, in a smooth card-style layout.

 This project was born out of a desire to reduce the overwhelm of searching for quality learning materials online.
-It’s also designed with future scalability in mind — with plans to support more sources, video content, and even AI-driven summaries.
+It’s also designed with future scalability in mind, with plans to support more sources, video content, and even AI-driven summaries.
 This app is a practical extension of my mission to make tech more accessible.